aerokube/init/README.md

 Runs within container as process with pid 1, translates received signals to child processes and wait until all of them exit.

-Useful to run servers like [this](https://github.com/facebookgo/grace within containers).
+Useful to run servers like [this](https://github.com/facebookgo/grace within containers) within containers.